QAston/md-wiki-public/software-eng/tools/vscode.md

         - `extensions.json` - a list of default plugins for workspace, will install them when prompted
     - use `remote ssh connect to host` command to connect to the host entry added by okteto, then select project directory
     - `add ssh connection` command looks like it'd accept any custom command, but it doesn't it just uses the command to generate a config file and drops the given command
-    - vscode installs the vscode server inside `~/.vscode-server` (includes remote-specific settings) can be made into a volume to persist extensions and stuff
+    - vscode installs the vscode server inside `~/.vscode-server` (includes remote-specific settings) can be made into a volume to persist extensions and settings
     - remote ssh tips: <https://code.visualstudio.com/docs/remote/troubleshooting#_ssh-tips>
     - documentation: <https://code.visualstudio.com/docs/remote/ssh>
 - there's also a `remote kubernetes` extension which is just an okteto-specific launcher for remote-ssh and k8s extensions
-    - doesn't seem to work anymore :(, so don't use it
+    - will not work if there's a container from a different okteto version already started/stopped
+    - to fix this remove the auto-installed ~/.okteto-vscode and link it to `which okteto`, then both will use the same version and work well
+- it is also possible to attach using `remote devcontainer extension` if local docker cli is pointing at the cluster's docker daemon
 - use one of the vscode devcontainer images as the base for the image, so that vscode and lang tools work well

 ### nix-shell integration